eurysgraph/Thermal-Engine/README.md

 ### Setting Up Sensors

-1. **Start HWiNFO** with "Sensors-only" mode
-2. **Enable Shared Memory** in HWiNFO Settings
-3. Launch ThermalEngine - it will automatically detect HWiNFO

-ThermalEngine and HWiNFO can start in any order - sensors will connect automatically when both are running.
+ThermalEngine  - sensors will connect automatically when both are running.

 Go to **Display > Diagnose Sensors** to verify sensor connection.